-Join Steve Nelle for an in-depth discussion in this video Material Editor overview, part of Textures and Materials in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Material Editor overview, part of 3ds Max: Textures and Materials.

 As a brief refresher to the essential areas and materials out here that we will be using, how about a quick overview to get us revved up.
 Opened by using the icon located the upper right-hand portion of the toolbar or by simply tapping the M key on your keyboard, the Material Editor is the place to be when wanting to build, edit and apply material to a scene.
 Its layout consists of six gray balls at the top of the dialog, most commonly referred to as sample slots.
 Now you can only work in one slot at a time, that active slot being identified by its white border.